isinghrana/ai-starterkit-mymeds/chapter2/Readme.md

 * [Task 2: Create Storage Account](#Task-2:-Create-Storage-Account)
 * [Task 3: Create Cosmos DB Account](#Task-3:-Create-Cosmos-DB-Account)
 * [Task 4: Create Logic App](#Task-4:-Create-Logic-App)

+> TODO: Add Task for creation of Cognitive Service (generic one which can be used for all Cognitive Services)

 ***